-Food for Life Scotland's education framework and materials are helping silver Food for Life Served Here award holder, Doune Primary School, use food as a medium for learning across the school.
+Food for Life Scotland's education framework and materials are helping silver Catering Mark holder, Doune Primary School, use food as a medium for learning across the school.
 The eggs from the school's eight happy hens are much more than cooking ingredients, they are history, maths, science, language, biology, technology and social studies rolled into one.
 By taking small steps, and recognising that everyone, from kitchen to community, is vital, Doune Primary School and all those involved with it, are finding out that good food doesn't just taste nice.
 It nourishes minds, bodies and communities.